With e-signing, as with most things in life, there is no one-size-fits-all solution. Why? Because the needs of every user are different.

 With SignRequest you can start sending and signing documents straightaway without sharing any payment card information.
 Use SignRequest’s Free Plan to send and sign up to 10 documents per month from any device.

-The Free Plan features 15 languages, plus it’s integrated with Google and will provide you with the reassurance of a secure audit trail.
+The Free Plan features 15 languages, plus a Google Apps integration and will provide you with the reassurance of a secure audit trail.

 With DocuSign’s Free Account you can sign documents and send a maximum of three envelopes (objects containing recipient information, documents, document fields, and timestamps that indicate delivery progress).
 The Free Account only has very basic options but can be used to keep and store documents and adopted signature and configure mailing preferences.
 It essentially serves as a stepping stone on the pathway towards a paid subscription.

 In terms of paid plans, SignRequest offers two options.
-Firstly, the Professional Plan which gives you all the features of the Free Plan plus a raft of added extras including the ability to create templates, send attachments, send multiple documents at once and an option to choose your authorization method.
+Firstly, the Professional Plan which gives you all the features of the Free Plan, unlimited documents plus a raft of added extras including the ability to create templates, send attachments, send multiple documents at once and an option to choose your authorization method.

-The Professional Plan costs $7 per month per user if you purchase an annual subscription, or $9 a month if you pay monthly.
-The price includes the use of the subscription by one team, making it an attractive option for small business owners.
+The SignRequest Professional Plan costs $7 per month per user if your purchase an annual subscription, or $9 a month if you pay monthly.
+The Professional plan lets you work together by creating one team, making it an attractive option for small business owners.

 The Personal plan is restricted to one user, and only lets you send five documents for e-signature per month – that’s half the number you can send per month with SignRequest for free!